 More than half of children who experience ADHD in childhood continue to have symptoms as adults.
 Some women only recognize their ADHD after a child has been diagnosed and the woman begins to see similar behavior in herself.
 Other women seek treatment because their lives spin out of control, financially, at work or at home.

 While treatment won't cure ADHD, it can help a great deal with symptoms.
 Treatment typically involves medications and behavioral interventions.
 Early diagnosis and treatment can make a big difference in outcome.

-Here are some behavioral strategies to help manage your child's ADHD:
+Here are 5 behavioral strategies to help manage your child's ADHD:

 1. Give praise and rewards when rules are followed.